-Composers make hundreds of musical choices as they write a piece.
+Composers make hundreds of musical decisions as they write a piece.
 Which scale sets the right mood?
 Which chord creates the tension you hear in your head?
 DAWs and notation software are great for realising ideas, but they don't help you figure out which harmony works best in a given context.
-We believe that you deserve to understand exactly what each choice does and why it works without being left to guess or work it out manually.
+We believe that you deserve to understand exactly what each decision does and why it works without being left to guess or work it out manually.

 Built by musicians and engineers with a track record in music technology.